Here’s a look at violence against UN peacekeeping forces. This is a selected list of incidents from 1990 to present.

-September 5, 1993 - Seven peacekeepers from Nigeria are killed in Mogadishu, Somalia, in an ambush by gunmen loyal to Mohammed Farah Aidid.
+September 5, 1993 - Seven peacekeepers from Nigeria are killed in Mogadishu, Somalia, in an ambush by gunmen loyal to Aidid.

 May 17, 1994 - Five UN peacekeepers from Nepal are killed in a gun battle in Mogadishu, Somalia.

-May 4, 2000 - In Sierra Leone, seven peacekeeper troops from Kenya are killed by rebels.
+May 4, 2000 - In Sierra Leone, seven peacekeepers from Kenya are killed by rebels.

-February 25, 2005 - Seven peacekeepers from Bangladesh are killed in an ambush in the Democratic Republic of the Congo.
+February 25, 2005 - Seven peacekeepers from Bangladesh are killed in an ambush in the Democratic Republic of the Congo (DRC).

-June 8, 2012 - Armed assailants kill seven peacekeepers in the Ivory Coast.
+June 8, 2012 - Armed assailants kill seven peacekeepers in Ivory Coast.

 April 9, 2013 - Five UN peacekeepers from India are killed in South Sudan.

-September 18, 2014 - Five United Nations peacekeepers from Chad are killed and three others are injured when a UN vehicle hits a homemade bomb in northern Mali.
+September 18, 2014 - Five UN peacekeepers from Chad are killed and three others are injured when a UN vehicle hits a homemade bomb in northern Mali.

 October 3, 2014 - Nine UN peacekeepers from Niger are killed in an ambush in Mali, when their convoy is attacked near Menaka, in the country’s eastern Gao region, by heavily armed men on motorcycles.